Usama1002/Usama1002.github.io/index.md

 ## About Me

-I am a Ph.D. student at Control Lab, School of EE, KAIST.
+I am a Ph.D. student at the Control Lab, KAIST, passionate about generative AI, machine learning, and intelligent robotics.
+My experience spans generative models, deep learning, anomaly detection, reinforcement learning, and autonomous robotics.
+I have a proven track record in research, publications, industrial collaborations, and AI competitions, demonstrating my commitment and expertise.

 ## Research Interests